Mendes11/micro_framework/README.md

 ## Usage
- To use, simply create a module to start, define your entrypoints and routes.
+ To use, simply create a module to start, define your routes and done.

   ** Note that the function is only the path.
 That is to enable us to do some script import configurations like django.setup() in the worker only.